A “Financial System” is a set of interrelated activities working together to achieve some pre-determined goal. It includes-

-An efficient financial system plays the key role for an economy to operate efficiently and is the key contributor for economic growth and development.
-The well-functioning financial system help in technological innovation by offering funding to entrepreneurs who have innovative abilities.
+An efficient financial system plays a key role for an economy to operate efficiently and is the key contributor to economic growth and development.
+The well-functioning financial system help in technological innovation by offering funds to entrepreneurs who have innovative abilities.

-Some economics has viewed that economic growth creates demand for financial institutions.
-It means that first economic development takes place then development of financial sector follows.
-Hence, we can say that there is double-sided relation between financial system and economic growth.
+Some economists have viewed that economic growth creates demand for financial institutions.
+It means that first economic development takes place then the development of the financial sector follows.
+Hence, we can say that there is double-sided relation between the financial system and economic growth.

 The financial system transfers financial resources from savers to investors in the following two ways:-

-- By mobilising savings of many small investors to make it available for productive purpose.
+- By mobilising the savings of many small investors to make it available for productive purposes.

-- By mobilising fund between savers and investors (financial intermediaries), then between investor and borrowers.
+- By mobilising funds between savers and investors (financial intermediaries), then between investor and borrowers.

-The fund borrowed by borrowers are invested in various productive activities, which in turn, increase the GDP, national income and supports other sectors of economy to increase overall development of the economy besides generating employment.
+The fund borrowed by borrowers is invested in various productive activities, which in turn, increase the GDP, and national income and support other sectors of the economy to increase the overall development of the economy besides generating employment.

-Financial Intermediaries are the institutions, which issues their own liabilities, and hold the liabilities of ultimate borrowers as assets that is investors in physical assets or of other intermediaries.
-Financial intermediaries fall into following three categories:-
+Financial Intermediaries are the institutions, which issue their own liabilities and hold the liabilities of ultimate borrowers as assets that are investors in physical assets or of other intermediaries.
+Financial intermediaries fall into the following three categories:-

 - Commercial Banks, Co-operative banks and NBFCs (Non-banking financial companies.)